 1972: Roxy Music played their first gig at the Great Western Express Festival in England, an event marred by heavy rain and high winds.

 1973: George Harrison released his fourth studio album, Living in the Material World.
-After Harrison’s triple album All Things Must Pass and his pioneering charity project the Concert for Bangladesh, the album was among the most highly anticipated releases of the year, and was certified gold by RIAA two days before its release.
+After Harrison’s triple album All Things Must Pass and his pioneering charity project the Concert for Bangladesh, the album was among the most highly anticipated releases of the year, and was certified gold by the RIAA two days before its release.
 In June, the LP became Harrison’s second #1 in the US.

 1975: The Who recorded “Squeeze Box” at Shepperton Sound Stage on Ronnie Lane’s Mobile Studio in Surrey, England.
-Later included on the band’s Who By Numbers LP, the song had originally been intended for a television special planned in 1974, in which the group’s performance was to be accompanied by one hundred topless women playing accordions.
+Later included on the band’s seventh studio album, Who By Numbers, the song had originally been intended for a television special planned in 1974, in which the group’s performance was to be accompanied by one hundred topless women playing accordions.

 1978: Led Zeppelin reconvened in Stockholm to begin work on the band’s eighth studio album, In Through the Out Door.
 With guitarist Jimmy Page in the middle of a heroin addiction and drummer John Bonham struggling with alcoholism, it was left to singer Robert Plant and bassist and keyboardist John Paul Jones to direct the group through the album’s sessions.
 It was also the band’s last album with Bonham.

 1979: Peter Frampton released his sixth studio album, Where I Should Be.